Welcome Back to Florida, White Pelicans

 There are plenty of things to love about Florida, but when the white pelicans arrive, they are thought by many to be one of the most spectacular sights to behold.
 Much like spotting other Florida wildlife (such as dolphins or manatees), they often elicit similar shrieks of delight.

 White pelicans arrive in the fall and stay until late spring.
-So, now is a good time to start spotting them.
+So, now is a great time to start spotting them.

 Brown pelicans are more common in Florida